 Fiddlesticks vs. Youth Lacrosse Sticks

-It’s important to consider whether your child needs a fiddlestick/mini stick or a youth stick.
+It’s important to consider whether your child needs a fiddlestick/mini stick or a youth lacrosse stick.
 Before diving into which makes sense based on your situation, here’s a high-level overview of what each is.

 Fiddlesticks are typically made of lighter materials, such as plastic, and are designed for very young children.
 They often won’t work with normal lacrosse balls because they won’t fit or are too weak.